Nikola Lazović

-Nikola Lazović (November 13, 1994) is a Serbian footballer who plays with Scarborough SC in the Canadian Soccer League.
+Nikola Lazović (November 13, 1994) is a Serbian footballer who plays with Jedinstvo Putevi and it's their capitain.

 Career

 Lazović played at the youth level with FK Sloboda Užice.
-In 2013, he played in the Zlatibor District League with FK Zlatibor Čajetina, and assisted securing promotion to the Drina Zone League in his debut season.
+In 2013, he played in the Zlatibor District League with FK Zlatibor Čajetina and assisted in securing promotion to the Drina Zone League in his debut season.
 In 2016, he assisted Zlatibor in securing promotion to the Serbian League West.
 He returned to his former club Sloboda Užice in 2018 to play in the Serbian First League.
 Throughout his tenure with Sloboda he played in 29 matches, and recorded two goals in the First League.
 After a season in the First League he played with FK Tutin.

 In 2020, he returned to play with Sloboda Užice for another season.
 In the summer of 2021, he played abroad in the Canadian Soccer League with Scarborough SC.